This section describes how to use the

-For information about interactive use and options which affect both interactive and non-interactive use, see Using the With-Editor package.
+For information about interactive use and options that affect both interactive and non-interactive use, see Using the With-Editor package.

-This is essentially done by establishing a local binding for
+This is done by establishing a local binding for

-environment variable.
-This affects all processes started by forms
+scope.
+This affects all (asynchronous) processes started by forms

 This function is like